meowyih/godot_openvdb_texture3d/README.md

 # How to convert OpenVDB into Texture3D and Access it in Godot (4.1) Spatial Shader

-This project is a memo of how to convert OpenVDB data into Godot.
+This project is a memo of how to convert OpenVDB data into Godot for myself.

 ## Background Story